mozilla-services/autopush/docs/http.rst

 Calls
 -----

+.. _reg_calls:

 Registration
 ~~~~~~~~~~~~

 Request a new UAID registration, Channel ID, and optionally set a bridge
 type and 3rd party bridge instance ID token for this connection.
+(See
+:class:`~autopush.web.registration.NewRegistrationHandler`)

 **Call:**